ensood/sms-gpt/readme.md

 - Flask App: Our central processing hub.
 - OpenAI API: create generative responses.

-Messages flow from the client to Twilio, then to our Flask app for pre-processing, then using the OpenAI API for generative response.
-Finally, responses are sent back to user through Twilio and via SMS.
+Messages flow from the client to Twilio, then to our Flask app for pre-processing, and then using the OpenAI API for generative response.
+Finally, responses are sent back to users through Twilio and via SMS.

 ## Features